BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 02/11/2019
 ---
 I spent most of this autumn Saturday doing one of my university projects.
 But in the evening I went to the swimming pool with my friends - it was very fun 😅.
 I really like and appreciate such moments 😍.

+03/11/2019
+---
+It was wonderful Sunday 😊☀️.
+I had a lot of fun with my nephew.. :)

+04/11/2019
+---
+Work 💻 -> Studies 🧑‍🎓 -> Work 🔨...
+Yeah, it's Monday! :D I have to get used to it for a few months :)

+05/11/2019
+---
+I don't know if I'm stupid or hardworking.
+I spent the whole day on the code refactor.
+I could just fix the bug and do something more interesting but I choose to refactor the code for 12 hours..
+Is it passion or beeing dumb? 🤔🤔

+06/11/2019
+---
+Today after work and study I visited my friend.
+There were some people there.
+It was a good time 👍

+07/11/2019
+---
+Home sweet home :).
+Today I went back to my parents house.
+I feel great in here ❤.
+I love the nature and everything around here 😊

+08/11/2019
+---
+If you follow someone and someone's ideas you probably won't succeed like that person.
+I don't know why but this sentence follows me and I had to write it somewhere ✍🏽📓

+09/11/2019
+---
+It was a crazy day!
+At the end of the day everything in my head was in English 😂.
+This is because all day I read one of the chapters of the book Reactive Programming written by Tomasz Nurkiewicz.
+The book itself is very interesting! 📚